George Gobel: Television

 Gobel labeled himself "Lonesome George," and the nickname stuck for the rest of his career.
-The TV show sometimes included a segment in which Gobel appeared with a guitar, started to sing, then got sidetracked into a story, with the song always left unfinished after fitful starts and stops, a comedy approach (akin to one used by Victor Borge) that prefigured the Smothers Brothers.
-He had a special version of the Gibson L-5 archtop guitar constructed featuring diminished dimensions of neck scale and body depth, befitting his own smaller stature.
+The show sometimes included a segment in which Gobel appeared with a guitar, started to sing, then got sidetracked into a story, with the song always left unfinished after fitful starts and stops, a comedy approach (akin to one used by Victor Borge) and the Smothers Brothers.
+(Tommy Smothers noted that Gobel "was my motivation when I got into comedy originally", observing that "he didn't do jokes—he did timing and played the guitar.")
+Gobel had a scaled-down version of the Gibson L-5 archtop guitar constructed to suit his own smaller stature.
 Several dozen of this "L-5CT" or "George Gobel" model were produced in the late 1950s and early 1960s.
 He also played the harmonica.

 In 1957, three U.S. Air Force B-52 Stratofortress bombers made the first nonstop round-the-world flight by turbojet aircraft.
-One of the bombers was called "Lonesome George."
-The crew later appeared on Gobel's primetime television show and recounted the 45 hours and 19 minute mission.
-Lonesome George, the non-breeding Galapagos tortoise that was the last of its subspecies and that died in June 2012, was also named after Gobel.
+One of the bombers was called "Lonesome George".
+The crew later appeared on Gobel's primetime television show and recounted the 45-hour-and-19-minute mission.
+Lonesome George, the nonbreeding Galapagos tortoise that was the last of his subspecies and that died in June 2012, was also named after Gobel.

 From 1958 to 1961, Gobel appeared in Las Vegas at the El Rancho Vegas and in Reno at the Mapes Hotel.
-In 1961, George Gobel and Sam Levene starred as Erwin and Patsy in Let It Ride, an original Broadway musical based on the 1935 original Broadway play Three Men on a Horse (1935) co-authored by George Abbott and John Cecil Holm, which had an initial Broadway run of 835 performances, also starring Sam Levene as Patsy.
+In 1961, Gobel and Sam Levene starred as Erwin and Patsy in Let It Ride, an original Broadway musical based on the 1935 original Broadway play Three Men on a Horse (1935) co-authored by George Abbott and John Cecil Holm, which had an initial Broadway run of 835 performances, also starring Sam Levene as Patsy.
 With a book written by Abram S. Ginnes and a score by Jay Livingston and Ray Evans, Let It Ride was directed by Stanley Prager, then a successful TV director of the popular sitcom Car 54, Where Are You?.
 Let It Ride opened at the Eugene O'Neill Theatre October 12, 1961, and closed December 9 after 68 performances and one preview.
 Critics compared the show unfavorably to How to Succeed in Business ....
 He continued to work club dates and performed in many of the Playboy Club properties.

-George Gobel was also a skilled guitar player, and as such was issued a specially designed electric guitar in his name commissioned by the Gibson guitar company in 1959; "The George Gobel Model".
-Gibson chose "George Gobel" as a model name, as Gobel was one of the most well known television personalities at the time with a nationally broadcast show five nights a week.
-Gibson believed its new model guitar would enjoy greater exposure on national television, as opposed to naming the model after a lesser known jazz musician, for example.
+Gobel was also a skilled guitar player, and as such was issued a specially designed electric guitar in his name commissioned by the Gibson Guitar Company in 1959 - the George Gobel Model.
+Gibson chose "George Gobel" as a model name, as Gobel was one of the most well-known television personalities at the time with a nationally broadcast show five nights a week.
+Gibson believed its new model guitar would enjoy greater exposure on national television, as opposed to naming the model after a lesser-known jazz musician, for example.
 Gobel accompanied himself with this guitar on a number of his comedy routines.